CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Motivation
 ****

 It is useful to be able to react to state changes in bundles.
-The core framework offers a `BundleListener` to do this, but it is limited in its functionality on its own.
+The core framework offers a `BundleListener` to do this, but it is limited in its functionality.

 The main issue with the `BundleListener` is that it only gives the user information on the bundle state changes _after_ the listener is registered, not the full history of bundle states.
 Therefore, the user will not find out about any bundles that have been in a certain state since before the `BundleListener` was registered.
 The `BundleTracker`, on the other hand, provides the full history of states for bundles (initial, transitory, and current).

 To discover this prior information without a `BundleTracker`, a user might loop over the previously installed bundles before starting the `BundleListener`.
-In a multithreaded context however, this creates synchronization problems that are non-trivial to solve.
+In a multithreaded context, this creates synchronization problems that are non-trivial to solve.
 Since bundles can be installed or uninstalled at any time, it is possible for a bundle added by the user's loop to be uninstalled before the listener is registered.
 That state change gets missed using this workaround.

 Currently, Declarative Services (DS) works around the lack of a `BundleTracker` using a method similar to the one described above.
 In the `SCRActivator`, DS registers a `BundleListener`with a callback to respond to changes in bundle states.
 Then, it loops through the active bundles in the `BundleContext` to manually trigger the same callback on them.
 This workaround will find bundles started before the listener is registered, but creates other problems.
 Namely, if a bundle is started in between these two operations, it could cause the callback to be triggered twice on that bundle.